A Varicocele & a Family Death Didn’t Stop This Couple’s Fertility

 The reward of keeping an open mind and not giving up

-Months later, after a series of medication shots for ERA and, of course, some ulcerative colitis flareups, Chrissie and Jared went in for the embryo transfer.
+Months later, after a series of medication shots (Lupron) for uterine inflammation and, of course, some ulcerative colitis flareups, Chrissie and Jared went in for the embryo transfer.
 This time, it took.

 Several weeks into their pregnancy, the couple had an ultrasound exam and they heard their baby’s heartbeat.
 They walked back to their car after the appointment holding an envelope that would reveal the gender.